 So if you're looking to invest in a great wig and yet to decide whether to go for a lace frontal or closure, we have got you covered.
 We've put together everything you need to know about lace frontals and closures, the pros and cons too.

 What Is A Lace Frontal?

-Lace frontal hair pieces comes in sew in or bonded installations.
+Lace frontal hairpieces come in sew-in or bonded installations.
 Lace frontals help you achieve a more natural look for your wigs and hair extensions.
 They are often 4 inches to the back and 13 inches across, covering your hairline ear to ear.
-Its flexibility allows you to try out different hairstyles suck as centre parts, side parts or ponytails that look natural.
+Its flexibility allows you to try out different hairstyles suck as center parts, side parts, or ponytails that look natural.

 The Pros Of Wearing Lace Frontals

-One of the biggest perks of wearing a lace frontal hair piece is the versatility it offers, which allows you to personally style your wigs or extensions however you want, from ponytails to centre or side parts.
+One of the biggest perks of wearing a lace frontal hairpiece is the versatility it offers, which allows you to personally style your wigs or extensions however you want, from ponytails to middle or side parts.
 Lace frontals give you a natural hairline, so you have the freedom to style your hair as desired.
 It's almost like styling your own natural hair!